nickhuber/website/content/pages/projects.rst

 requests.

 I am very happy with how it works right now, and am looking forward to adding more features to it.
-It is my first project that i have actually managed to get users for, even if it is just my friends.
+It is my first project that I have actually managed to get users for, even if it is just my friends.